jlorieau/mollib/docs/cli/process.rst

                   happens with the HD2 hydrogens of asparagine residues, for example.

-        .. note:: Adding two hydrogens to an sp3 heavy atom should will label the pro-R hydrogen 'H2' and the pro-S hydrogen 'H3'.
+        .. note:: Adding two hydrogens to an sp3 heavy atom will label the pro-R hydrogen 'H2' and the pro-S hydrogen 'H3'.
 Some exceptions in proteins exist.
 By default, the JBNMR 12, 1-23 (1998) convention is followed.